Strasbourg–Wörth railway: The Second World War and loss of significance (1930–1990)

 On 1 February 1937, the German section came under the management of the Karlsruhe railway division, since the one in Ludwigshafen was dissolved two months later.
-On 1 January of the following year, the French section of the line came to the newly established Société nationale des chemins de fer français (SNCF).
+On 1 January of the following year, the French section of the line came to the newly established SNCF.
 Passenger traffic came to a standstill with the outbreak of the Second World War, while freight trains operated almost throughout the war.

 It was only in the middle of 1945, after the end of the war, that the operation were restored.
 The Betriebsvereinigung der Südwestdeutschen Eisenbahnen (Union of south-west German railways, SWDE) took over operations on the German section in 1947; it was absorbed into the newly founded Deutsche Bundesbahn (DB) in 1949.
 The line was part of the area of responsibility of the railway division of Mainz until its dissolution on 1 August 1971, when the railway division of Karlsruhe was again responsible.

 After the Second World War, the line was downgraded to a secondary line.
 At the same time, cross-border traffic has been severely limited; Berg (Pfalz), the last station on the German side, was the terminus for rail services.
 It was not until the 1950s that any trains crossed the border to Lauterbourg.
 Operations of the Ludwigshafen–Strasbourg express, which had mainly served the French armed forces, was terminated on 11 June 1980, ending cross-border passenger services on the line.
 The remaining passenger services between Wörth and Berg were also discontinued on 1 June 1984.

 However, extensive freight traffic continued along the line.
 For example, up to five pairs of freight train were operated daily, often using French locomotives.
 During this period the transport of dry casks over the line to and from the nuclear reprocessing facilities at La Hague and Sellafield occasionally took place, which led regularly to protests by nuclear power opponents and resulted in a corresponding media presence.